cuzperf/resume/src/en/index.md

 2021.07.07 ~ 2022.10.24 Agora.io

+- Statistical optimization: Through a data structure similar to RingBuffer, the cpu ratio of the statistical module is reduced from 2% to 0.1%
+- Through trace analysis, it is found that the location information in the transfer thread that counts.
+After optimization, the actual measurement of this part of the cpu accounts for 1/3 of the original.
 - log refactor: thread-safe, hierarchical loglevel early return, support scrite key and configuration delivery, enable Wformat, specification interface, refine details, refine spdlog, Complete internal documentation
 - Use internal trace with [perfetto](https://www.ui.perfetto.dev/#!/) to assist in problem analysis
 - Find potential bugs with the help of some complie options of clang.
 Keep stability in owned to sanitizer like Asan, Lsan, Msan, Tsan, UBsan
+- Add feature: big delay in special version
+- help fix crash and ANR using log and dump
 - fix some bugs report by QA or Customers
-- Support scrite key of big delay in special version
-- help fix crash and ANR using log and dump
 - support compile for windows arm64 (base on gn-ninja build system)

 <div STYLE="page-break-after: always;"></div>